theoria-dataset/theoria-dataset/CONTRIBUTING.md

   - If there are math symbols or equations included, they must be enclosed in backticks (``) and written in AsciiMath format

 - **`derivation`:**
-  - Provide a formal derivation of the result, including all steps and equations in AsciiMath format
+  - Provide a formal derivation of the result, including all steps, equations in AsciiMath format, and descriptions
-  - Derivation should start from either first principles (listed in the field 'derivation_assumptions') or from other results derived in another entry, which should be specified in the 'dependencies' field
+  - Derivation should start from either first principles (listed in the field 'assumptions') or from other results derived in another entry, which should be specified in the 'dependencies' field
-  - Each step should contain the `id` (an integer, in sequential order) and `equations` (AsciiMath format) fields
+  - Each step should contain the `step` (an integer, in sequential order), `description` (textual rationale), and `equation` (AsciiMath format) fields
   - Include all steps for complete derivation
   - Use very explicit detail level for easy following
-  - Equations only - use 'derivation_explanation' field for rationale
   - Example:
     ```json
     [
       {
         "step": 1,
+        "description": "Apply general linear transformation between reference frames.",
         "equation": "x' = A*x + B*t; t' = D*x + E*t"
       },
       {
         "step": 2,
+        "description": "For an object at rest in the moving frame, x'=0 always.",
         "equation": "0 = A*v*t + B*t"
       }
     ]
     ```

-- **`derivation_explanation`:**
-  - Textual explanations for each derivation step
-  - Not all steps need explanations, as some may be self-evident
-  - Define new symbols that appear
-  - Provide concise and clear rationale
-  - If there are math symbols or equations included, they must be enclosed in backticks (``) and written in AsciiMath format

 - **`programmatic_verification`:**
   - Code that verifies the derivation correctness